 Developed with funding from the United Way of the Dutchess-Orange Region and the Dyson Foundation, Early Learning Junction exhibition opened the door for a new collaborative partnership between the Mid-Hudson Children’s Museum, the Smithsonian Early Enrichment Center (SEEC) in Washington, D.C., and several local pre-K programs.
-Through this partnership, children ages 3-5 attending these pre-K programs are coming to the museum for free programming and play, and families receive free memberships to the museum so parents and caregivers can use the museum as a resource to encourage school readiness in their children.

 Young children LOVE the big blue blocks of Imagination Playground!
 Using Imagination Playground blocks, kids build a new world every day.
 They make objects like animals, rocket ships and robots.
 They make imaginary places like houses, factories and cities.
 They make new dramatic scenarios, settings and games to play.
 Most important, they make the rules.